Program Courses

 UGRD

-This course builds upon students’ prior experience from other courses in which Revit has been instrumental in developing projects.
+CRThis course builds upon students’ prior experience from other courses in which Revit has been instrumental in developing projects.
 Students will spend part of their time learning advanced concepts in Revit such as creating and editing families, exploring interoperability, exploring 3D viewing options, and other advanced features.
 Throughout the course, students will also apply those concepts to a project of their choosing.
-PREREQUISITE: 10614177 Architectural Technology 2.
+PREREQUISITE: 10614174 Architectural Drafting and Design 3

 10614115